reflectedkora/covid19/README.md

-# Epistemology of an Epidemic
+# Epistemology of Pandemic Knowledge
 _This project reflects an open-science, applied approach to building and sharing informed opinions._

 ## How this works